Distributionally Robust Deep Learning using Hardness Weighted Sampling: Abstract

 \section{Abstract}

-Limiting failures of machine learning systems is vital for safety-critical applications.
-In order to improve the robustness of machine learning systems, Distributionally Robust Optimization (DRO) has been proposed as a generalization of Empirical Risk Minimization (ERM) However, its use in deep learning has been severely restricted due to the relative inefficiency of the optimizers available for DRO in comparison to the wide-spread variants of Stochastic Gradient Descent (SGD) optimizers for ERM.
+Limiting failures of machine learning systems is of paramount importance for safety-critical applications.
+In order to improve the robustness of machine learning systems, Distributionally Robust Optimization (DRO) has been proposed as a generalization of Empirical Risk Minimization (ERM).
+However, its use in deep learning has been severely restricted due to the relative inefficiency of the optimizers available for DRO in comparison to the wide-spread variants of Stochastic Gradient Descent (SGD) optimizers for ERM.
 We propose SGD with hardness weighted sampling, a principled and efficient optimization method for DRO in machine learning that is particularly suited in the context of deep learning.
 Similar to a hard example mining strategy in practice, the proposed algorithm is straightforward to implement and computationally as efficient as SGD-based optimizers used for deep learning, requiring minimal overhead computation.
 In contrast to typical ad hoc hard mining approaches, we prove the convergence of our DRO algorithm for over-parameterized deep learning networks with $\relu$ activation and finite number of layers and parameters.
-Our experiments on brain tumor segmentation in MRI demonstrate the feasibility and the usefulness of our approach.
-Using our hardness weighted sampling leads to a decrease of $2\%$ of the interquartile range of the Dice scores for the enhanced tumor and the tumor core regions.
-The code for the proposed hard weighted sampler will be made publicly available.
+Our experiments on fetal brain 3D MRI segmentation and brain tumor segmentation in MRI demonstrate the feasibility and the usefulness of our approach.
+Using our hardness weighted sampling for training a state-of-the-art deep learning pipeline leads to improved robustness to anatomical variabilities in automatic fetal brain 3D MRI segmentation using deep learning and to improved robustness to the image protocol variations in brain tumor segmentation.
+Our code is available at~\url{https://github.com/LucasFidon/HardnessWeightedSampler}.